This issue brief was updated on November 19, 2020

 One of the lessons from the GFC is that when faced with a common challenge and a clear need for coordinated action, the G20 can step up to become the forum for effective decision- making.
 With representatives of twenty of the world’s most important economic players around a table—whether virtually or in person—the G20 summit is the ideal venue to build alliances and the perfect setting for the United States to use its long and deep diplomatic skills and its financial and strategic power to exert leadership.

 What are the elements of this creative response?
 The first is extended debt relief.
-G20 finance ministers have negotiated temporary relief for the world’s poorest seventy-seven countries until the end of the year.
-That is a big deal but is not nearly enough.
+The G20 took a strong stance in February when they agreed to suspend interest payments on bilateral debt with the world’s poorest 73 countries until the end of 2020.
+They have agreed to extend debt relief for another six months and will use their November summit to publish a framework for providing debt relief outside of the initiative.
+But is clear this will not be enough to meet the scale of the crisis.
+As World Bank Group President David Malpass has said, restructurings are needed to reduce the amount poor countries owe.
 Debt relief must be extended for at least two years to help these countries get past the crisis and deal with widening budget deficits and rising debt burdens.
 Furthermore, the agreement does not cover debts accumulated as part of China’s Belt and Road Initiative (BRI) infrastructure project.
 This would be an opportunity for China to play a leadership role by waiving debts owed to it over the next two years.

 Everyone is going to be looking to these countries’ leaders to come out with some epiphanies and big breakthroughs on what the post-COVID-19 world is going to look like.